Changissnz/TAGIB/README.md

 To: The Keyboard Warrior and Marie

 "I think it is a good time for me to start on my exit from these business arrangements.
-Our lawyers have been busy working on the bankryptcy paperwork, as well as dealing with the swarms of clientele and business partners.
+Our lawyers have been busy working on the bankruptcy paperwork, as well as dealing with the swarms of clientele and business partners.
 I see that, through these circumstances, my role as a business associate is not only looking dubious, but outright unnecessary.
 I am not fretting though because I